Office of Diversity and Compliance

 Dear Members of the College Community:

-As the 2012–2013 academic year commences, I would like to take this opportunity to reaffirm the College’s commitment to affirmative action, equal opportunity, and diversity programs and ideals.
-We strive to achieve educational and social equity through campus-wide initiatives and programs that advance a core principle of CSI’s Mission, to “embrace the strength of our diversity, foster civic-mindedness, and nurture responsible citizens for our city, country, and the world.”
+The 2013–2014 academic year is underway, and I would like to take this opportunity to reaffirm the College’s commitment to affirmative action, equal opportunity, and diversity programs and ideals.
+We continue to strive to achieve educational and social equity through campus-wide initiatives and programs that advance a core principle of CSI’s Mission, to “embrace the strength of our diversity, foster civic-mindedness, and nurture responsible citizens for our city, country, and the world.”

-I have assigned the responsibility for the implementation and monitoring of our compliance program to the Director of Diversity and Compliance, Danielle Dimitrov, who will also serve as the 504/ADA Committee Coordinator, Sexual Harassment Awareness and Intake Committee Coordinator, and Title IX Coordinator.
+I have assigned the responsibility for the implementation and monitoring of our compliance program to the Chief Diversity Officer, Danielle Dimitrov, Director of the Office of Diversity and Compliance, who will also serve as the 504/ADA Coordinator and Title IX Coordinator.
 The vice presidents, deans, directors, managers and supervisors share responsibility for ensuring our compliance with these policies and laws.
-The Office of Diversity and Compliance is located in Building 1-A, Room 103.
-You may also contact the office by phone: 718-982-2250 or email: Danielle.Dimitrov@csi.cuny.edu.
+The Office of Diversity and Compliance is located in Building 1A, Room 103, and the telephone number is You may also contact the office by phone: 718-982-2250 or email: Danielle.Dimitrov@csi.cuny.edu.

 I encourage you to continue advancing our Mission further with your dedicated support and participation in CSI’s many diversity-related events and programs throughout the school year.